More About In-Spirit Qigong

 I am inspired to:

-• Share the wonderful, helpful and practical things I have discovered through the study and practice of Alchemy and Classical Chinese Spiritual Philosophy and Medicine.
+• Share the wonderful, helpful and practical things I have discovered through the study and practice of Qigong and Classical Chinese Spiritual Philosophy and Medicine.

 • Offer support and guidance on the quest for spiritual meaning, healing and wellbeing.